Is there really such thing as passive income?

-Dividend stocks are in favour because interest rates are so low, so folks who would normally invest in debt instruments are moving to dividend paying stocks.
-As is the style these days, investors are picking basically the same 50 or so stocks, each of which have a history of steadily increasing their dividend.
+Dividend stocks are in favor because interest rates are so low, so folks who would normally invest in debt instruments are moving to dividend-paying stocks.
+As is the style these days, investors are picking basically the same 50 or so stocks, each of which has a history of steadily increasing their dividend.
 A good company, combined with a dividend that rises about once a year, like clockwork.
 Sounds great, right?

 Other asset types have many of the same problems.
 Even if you hire a property manager (which will eat significantly into your profits) you’ll still need to communicate with the manager as they keep you updated on your house.
 Repairs have to be coordinated, rent has to be collected, and so on.
 Passive income?
 Nice try.